 5. Member States shall ensure that they provide the requested information without any undue delay from the receipt of the request.
+The requested information shall be transmitted electronically via the national contact points of the Member States.

-Where it is not possible to gather the information without undue delay from the receipt of the request, the national contact points of the Member State of registration or the Member State of residence shall transmit that information to inform the Member State of the offence as soon as possible, with an adequate explanation of the reasons for the delay.
+Where it is not possible to gather the information, the national contact points of the Member State of registration or the Member State of residence shall inform the Member State of the offence as soon as possible.